+86 1510-529-7925 [email protected]

 To be perfectly honest, I still think the Fuji X100 is a sexier camera than the Fuji XE3 and it is just a tiny bit smaller as well.

-Opening up the Fuji XE3 box, with the new camera and lens was great but I was disappointed that the lens did not have its own box.
-Just a white cardboard box, so nothing exciting to unbox.
-My first impressions when I held the lens in my hand was “Its kind light”.
-But I have been shooting a lot of film lately and using the old Nikkor manual focus primes so it is an unfair comparison.
+Opening up the Fuji XE3 box with the new camera and lens was great, but I was disappointed that the lens did not have its own box—just a white cardboard box, so nothing exciting to unbox.
+My first impression when I held the lens in my hand was, “It’s kind of light.”
+But I have been shooting a lot of film lately and using the old Nikkor manual focus primes, so it is an unfair comparison.

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review